PhilWyso/CS490/sendingStuff.md

-## IF YOU WANT TO SEE THE JSONS USE http://jsonviewer.stack.hu, AND COPY AND PASTE THE JSON YOU WANT TO VIEW INTO THE BOX
+## IF YOU WANT TO SEE THE JSONS IN A CLEANER FORMAT USE http://jsonviewer.stack.hu, AND COPY AND PASTE THE JSON YOU WANT TO VIEW INTO THE BOX
 -----------------------------

 ### LOGIN